Don’t want to switch your main account? Get one of these instead.

 The account with some freebies

-There aren’t many banks that offer you something when you up that you might be able to keep, but there are a handful.
+There aren’t many banks that offer you something when you up that you might be able to keep, but there’s one worth considering.

-The Club Lloyds account mentioned above will give you 6 cinema tickets or a year’s magazine subscription.
+The Club Lloyds account mentioned above will give you 6 cinema tickets, Disney+ with adverts or a year’s magazine subscription.
 In the past the freebie would have lasted for the year, but now that’s more unlikley.
 However, if you opt for the cinema tickets you’ll get them all at the start.
 So use them before switching and you’re quids in.

 You’ll also hopefully be able to get switching money from the bank in the future since most switching deals for Lloyds have only stipulated that you can’t have had the cash bonus before, not that you’ve previously held an account, so you’d hopefully be able to open a new account and switch into it when that offer returns.